 The smallest unit of matter that retains the properties of an element.

-A substance containing two or more elements in a fixed ratio.
+A substance consisting of two or more elements in a fixed ratio.

-An energy level representing the distance of an electron from the nucleus of an atom.
-Orbital layer.
+An energy level represented as the distance of an electron from the nucleus of an atom.